SwissDataScienceCenter/renku/qa/README.md

     1. Start a renku session
     2. Navigate to https://zenodo.org/
-    3. Pick a random dataset and import it in your session with `renku dataset import <doi-from-zenodo>`
+    3. Pick a random dataset and import it in your session with `renku dataset import <zenodo-url>`
     4. Run `git push`
     5. Ensure the dataset was downloaded successfully
     6. Are large files checked in LFS?
     6. Navigate to the "Datasets" section of the project on the website, can you see the dataset you imported?
-    7. Is the
   </details>

 ## Sessions